burstein-lab/famus/README.md

 - hmmer
 - mafft

 Make sure that the executables for `mmseqs2`, `seqkit`, `hmmsearch` from hmmer, and `mafft` are all in your PATH variable.

-Create and activate a new conda or pip virtual environment, then install the required python packages with:
-`pip install -r requirements.txt`
+They can also be installed via conda:
+`conda install -c conda-forge -c bioconda hmmer mafft seqkit mmseqs2`

 ### Downloading pre-trained models